teragrid/dgrid/README.md

 ### Teragrid Core

-All resources involving the use of, building application on, or developing for, tendermint, can be found at [Read The Docs](https://teragrid.readthedocs.io/en/master/).
+All resources involving the use of, building application on, or developing for, teragrid, can be found at [Read The Docs](https://teragrid.readthedocs.io/en/master/).
 Additional information about some - and eventually all - of the sub-projects below, can be found at Read The Docs.

 ### Sub-projects